-This book is for anyone who works with boilers: utilities managers, power plant managers, controls systems engineers, maintenance technicians or operators.
+This book is for anyone who works with boilers: utility managers, power plant managers, controls systems engineers, maintenance technicians or operators.
 The information deals primarily with water tube boilers with Induced Draft (ID) and Forced Draft (FD) fans or boilers containing only FD fans.
-It can also apply to any fuel fired steam generator.
+It can also apply to any fuel-fired steam generator.